Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Long-term care: Daily use without time limit

-- Prevention: Preventing new attacks during symptom-free phases
+- Prevention: Preventing new flare-ups during symptom-free phases

 - Children and babies: Especially gentle formulations